 The work ‘hatha’ also contains the words ‘ha’ (sun) and ‘tha’ (moon); and the word ‘yoga’ means to yoke, to join together.
 For that reason Hatha yoga is associated with balancing and uniting opposing forces, similar to the concept of yin and yang in traditional Chinese medicine.

 By the way, to pronounce the word ‘hatha’ correctly, do not pronounce the ‘th’ sound (as in ‘the’), rather replace it with ‘t’ (as in ‘tea’).

 Shades of Hatha yoga

-In many yoga studios, the term Hatha yoga is used for gentler yoga classes with a focus on poses (rather than flows), good alignment, breathing, and relaxation.
+In many yoga studios, the term Hatha yoga is used for gentler yoga classes with a focus on poses (rather than flows), supported by the use of props.
 Stronger, more dynamic forms of Hatha yoga now come under their own – often branded – names, for example, Ashtanga, Atmananda, Bikram, Iyengar, Jivamukti, Vinyasa, etc. Other variations include Yin yoga, Kundalini yoga, restorative yoga, therapeutic yoga, and pregnancy yoga.

 Add the additional diversity due to the different personalities of yoga teachers to the equation, and it is probably best to try out a range of yoga classes to find the ones, which suit you best.

 A weird and wondrous history

 Yoga was and still is one of the six Indian orthodox schools of philosophy.
 Modern-day yoga in the ‘Western world’, however, is mostly a non-religious practice promoting good health through the practice of yoga postures.

 The history of yoga spans several thousand years and it is therefore not surprising that is has evolved considerably over time.
 Yoga has adapted to regional social and cultural variations and in many places has taken a life of its own, independent of its Indian roots.